trueaniki/admiral/README.md

 ```go
 cli := admiral.New("myApp", "My App")
 ```
+Here first argument is an entryopoint name and second is application description.
+Both are used in help message.
 ### Configuring using struct
 You can use structs to configure the parser:
 ```go